Search This Blog

 Tumble dolls were first made by the Chinese in the image of Buddha with weighted buttons to illustrate that Buddha could not fall.

-Spring Temple Buddha is the tallest statue in the world.
+Spring Temple Buddha is one of the tallest statues in the world.
 It was completed in 2002 and stands 128 m (420 ft) tall.
 The statue is located in the Zhaocun township of Lushan County, Henan, China.
 Beneath the statue is a Buddhist monastery.

 Spring Temple Buddha, By Zgpdszz - Wikipedia